-While existing studies of these issues have focused on US data, we use both US and international data to reflect the fact that all markets, including those outside the US, constitute an important incentive for innovation.
+We use international data to reflect the fact that all markets, including those outside the US, constitute an important incentive for innovation.
 There is an older literature relating market size in a country to the R&D undertaken in that country.
 Because there are unobserved factors such as the level of education in a country that might affect both R&D and health spending, we do not use this source of variation.
-The variation we exploit in estimating the responsiveness of innovation to market size is across therapeutic classes and over time, rather than across geography.
+The variation we exploit is across therapeutic classes and over time, rather than across geography.
 Additionally, biopharmaceutical research is carried out all across the globe by both local and international firms.
-The products invented by these firms might treat local healthcare needs or global ones.
-Therefore, a product generated by research from one country is likely to be useful, and therefore commercialized, in many countries.
-The appropriate level of analysis for a study of the determinants of innovation - both in terms of which products to include and which markets to count - is global.
+In our view, therefore, the appropriate level of analysis for a study of the determinants of innovation - both in terms of which products to include and which markets to count - is global.